-Sources: United States Internal Revenue Service, United Kingdom Financial Conduct Authority and Her Majesty's Revenue and Customs, European Parliamentary Research Service, and various government agencies.
+Sources: United States Internal Revenue Service, United Kingdom Financial Conduct Authority and Her Majesty's Revenue and Customs, European Parliamentary Research Service, and various government agencies; Reuters, 'JPMorgan's UK bank Chase to ban crypto transactions' 26 September 2023.
 The above is for illustrative purposes only and does not constitute legal or tax advice and is by no means a full summary of the existing regulatory structure.
 The cryptocurrency regulatory environment is subject to rapid change.
 Please see the glossary in the Appendix for definitions of terms.
-Data as of 31 December 2022.
+Data as of 29 February 2024 unless otherwise specified.

-Accessing Exposure to Digital Assets Degree of exposure varies with different entry points
+Accessing exposure to digital assets Degree of exposure varies with different entry points